nminhhung/Write-a-Data-Science-Blog-Post/README.md

 # Project Motivation
 This project (Write a Data Science Blog Post) is part of Udacity Data Scientists Nanodegree Program.

 I used "Carbon emissions from electricity generation" dataset for this project.
-The original dataset can be found here: [CO2 Emission Forecast with Python](https://www.kaggle.com/code/berhag/co2-emission-forecast-with-python-seasonal-arima/data)
+The original dataset can be found here: https://www.kaggle.com/code/berhag/co2-emission-forecast-with-python-seasonal-arima/data
 This project focuses on answering following questions: "Analyze fuel factors in the power and energy industry that affect the environment and explain the causes.
 At the same time, forecast the future trend of one of those factors?"

 # Libraries